 We are not organized around a list of demands or specific issues.
 We are an organization working to build a structure to create worker power.
 This work is about forming a system to create change; a power structure that allows us to bolster and back up demands made by ERGs and previous organizing efforts, and continue to drive new changes to make Alphabet a better place for workers.

-Specific things we’ve helped organize in the past include post-Thanksgiving Four support via CWA, the Googlers Against Racism off-corp forum, legal support for fired workers, organizing alongside TVCs in the wake of the closing of offices in the pandemic, and offering resources to Dr. Timnit Gebru and her team.
+Specific things we’ve helped organize in the past include post-Thanksgiving Four support via CWA, the Googlers Against Racism off-corp forum, helping trans TVC’s get security badges with their preferred names, legal support for fired workers, organizing alongside TVCs in the wake of the closing of offices in the pandemic, and offering resources to Dr. Timnit Gebru and her team.

 When you sign a card, your information undergoes a verification process.
-Once verification is complete, you will be added to the union mailing list and receive a welcome email with more information including a link to sign up for an orientation session.
+Once verification is complete, you will be added to the union mailing list and receive a welcome email with more information including a link to sign up for our discord.
 If there are any concerns, a representative will reach out to you to follow up.
-If you still have questions or concerns please email email@example.com.
+If you still have questions or concerns please email [email protected].

 1% of total compensation, due monthly.

 We are building an active and growing group to mobilize large numbers of Alphabet workers.
-Dues cover costs like software infrastructure, printed material and swag, travel and expenses for assemblies, legal support, training and events, accessibility, a strike fund, and paid staff to help coordinate the work.
+Dues cover costs like full time organizing staff, software infrastructure, printed material and swag, travel and expenses for assemblies, legal support, training and events, accessibility.
 There are also contributions to CWA 1400 and the CWA international union to cover required costs, but this is a relatively small portion of the dues collected from Alphabet workers.